 |A bold label means that the field must be completed in order to save the screen|

-Duty of Care - AfC Terms & Conditions – Section 17.6
+The reason vehicle documents are collected is for Duty of Care - NHS Terms & Conditions – Section 17.6

 “When authorising the use of a vehicle, the employer must ensure that the driver has a valid driving licence and MOT certificate and has motor insurance which covers business travel.”